dansierrasam79/PythonBasic/README.md

-# Beginner
+# Beginner code snippets in Python
-All the code that I wrote when learning programming
+All the code that I wrote in Python when learning programming